Skip to footer content

 Follow the steps to install the necessary libraries:

-1. Open NuGet Package Manager Console or NuGet Package Manager for Solutions using tools menu or Solution Explorer in Visual Studio project.
+1. Open NuGet Package Manager Console or NuGet Package Manager for Solutions using the tools menu or Solution Explorer in the Visual Studio project.

 2. In the browse tab of NuGet, search for the libraries and click install.